Faizal1843543/Analyzing-the-Market-Size-of-Electric-Vehicles-with-Python-and-Tableau/README.md

 3. **Trend Identification**: Use historical data to identify trends in EV sales, production, and market dynamics.
 4. **Segment Analysis**: Assess market size and growth rates for various EV segments.
 5. **Strategic Recommendations**: Based on the analysis, provide actionable recommendations for businesses aiming to enter or expand in the EV market.

+For Dataset follow this link to Download - https://statso.io/market-size-of-evs-case-study/